-Our annual Oldtimer Rally on The Leas in front of The Grand in Folkestone, which attracted over 400 entrants last year including a Continental contingent, is as ever planned for the late summer bank holiday; Folkestone Town Council traditionally sponsors the entrants’ plaques and prizes.
+Our annual Oldtimer Rally on The Leas in front of The Grand in Folkestone, which attracted nearly 400 entrants last year including a Continental contingent, is as ever planned for the late summer bank holiday; Folkestone Town Council traditionally sponsors the entrants’ plaques and prizes.

 Links to the entry form and the rally programmes for recent years are near the top left of this page.